 Online Versus Real Life

 Nowadays, it’s entirely possible to join a writing group that meets only online, using chat software.
-This has the huge advantage of not having to live near the rest of the writing group members.
+This has the huge advantage of not having to live near the rest of the members.
 It has the usual disadvantage of any online group: lack of personal contact and opportunity to make friends.

 Manchester Speculative Fiction operates a hybrid system where we meet once a month in real life and once a month online (see Meetings).